vladfaust/mytonwallet-giveaways/packages/api/README.md

 It is my first time using [Sequelize](https://sequelize.org), and I've found it to be a bit cumbersome.
 Sequelize has poor typing support and forces opinionated ORM patterns.
+Codebase-database mismatch due to weak typing is common, leading to runtime errors.

 [Drizzle](https://orm.drizzle.team) has better TypeScript ergonomics and is more SQL-like overall; this is what I use for my projects.